fib-international/structuralcodes/docs/theory/section_integrator.md

 In determination of stiffness matrix, we need to integrate the tangent modulus over the cross-section.
 In this case we are integrating the function $\sigma'$, where $\cdot'$ indicates the derivative (i.e. the tangent modulus).

-The determination of the coefficients for the constitutive laws implemented in *structuralcodes* is reported in the following subsections.
+The determination of the coefficients for the constitutive laws implemented in StructuralCodes is reported in the following subsections.

 :::{note}
 This means that if you write your custom constitutive law you must calculate the Marin coefficients for that law?